 - The spread of Christianity and of viticulture in Western Europe occurred simultaneously.44

 - The rise of Christianity was converting many Jews.
-In an effort to maintain traditional Jewish culture, rabbis incorporated into the Talmud detailed rules concerning the use of wine.45 Importantly, many religious ceremonies included wine.46
+Rabbis incorporated into the Talmud detailed rules concerning the use of wine.
+That was an effort to maintain traditional Jewish culture.45 Many religious ceremonies included wine.46

 Cir.
 300 A.D.

 Roman Emperor Theodosius proclaimed the death penalty for anyone who destroyed vineyards.
-Many landowners had started cutting them down to protect themselves against exhorbitant taxes.
-Therefore, viticulture was starting to decline.50
+Many landowners had started cutting them down to protect themselves against very high taxes.
+So viticulture was starting to decline.50

 Cir.
 320 A.D.

 Alcohol among the Greeks remained important.
 The Greek scholar Athenaeus wrote extensively on drinking and advocated moderation.
 He paid much attention to drinking, famous drinks, and drinking cups.
-Athenaeus even described 100 different drinking cups.
+And he even described 100 different drinking cups.
 This reflected the importance of wine to the Greeks.51

 Cir.
 350 A.D.